 Ready to learn

-When pupils arrive in school at 8.40 am and after lunch at 1.15 pm, we ask them to say 'ready to learn, ready to learn' to get them school ready and focused on learning.
+When pupils arrive in school at 8.40 am and after lunch at 1.15 pm, we ensure that they are all 'ready to learn' and focused on learning.

 Quiet and respectful